-Your Company has continued to buy back shares as required.
-Subject to shareholder approval of resolution 10 at the forthcoming Annual General Meeting this facility will remain in place to provide liquidity to investors who may wish to sell their shares.
-Details of the share buybacks undertaken during the year can be found in the Directors' Report on page 20.
+The Company has continued to buy back shares as required, and subject to shareholder approval of resolution 10 at the forthcoming annual general meeting this facility will remain in place.
+Buybacks remain an essential practice for VCTs, providing liquidity to investors who may wish to sell their shares.
+Details of the share buybacks undertaken during the year can be found in the Directors' Report on page 19.